HOW TO CREATE

 Click and interact directly with our Premier Employers on LiketoBe to find out more about their career opportunities.

 The Civil Engineering Contractors’ Association (CECA) is the representative organisation for the UK’s civil engineering contractors.
 Through a nationwide network of eight operating regions and our national office in the heart of Westminster, we provide an authoritative voice for the companies who build, maintain and upgrade the nation’s vital infrastructure in the key sectors of transport, energy, water, waste, and communications.
 With more than 300 members based across England, Scotland and Wales, we represent firms who collectively deliver 70-80% of all civil engineering construction activity in the UK.
-The newly-formed CECA South West Foundations Group aims to promote the civil engineering and construction industry to current and future generations and engage with other like-minded civil engineering and construction professionals, companies, organisations and groups who wish to attract young people into our industry.
-The CECA South West Foundations Group will advertise all its future events and activities via LikeToBe and LinkedIn.
+The CECA South West Foundations Group are an organisation made up of young civil engineers with a passion for civil engineering and construction.
+Members of the CECA South West Foundations Group have a variety of backgrounds, experiences, skills and abilities and are employed through CECA South West member companies.
+The CECA South West Foundations Group aims to promote the civil engineering and construction industry to current and future generations and engage with other like-minded civil engineering and construction professionals, companies, organisations and groups who wish to attract young people into our industry.

 CGI is one of the few end-to-end consulting firms with the scale, reach, capabilities and commitment to meet clients’ enterprise digital transformation needs.
 Our 78,000 consultants and professionals work side-by-side with clients in 10 industries across more than 400 locations worldwide.
 We draw upon our global capabilities to help clients identify, develop, implement and operate effective strategies to meet evolving customer and citizen expectations.
 To help our clients succeed through outstanding quality, competence and objectivity, providing thought leadership and delivering the best services and solutions to fully satisfy client objectives in information technology, business processes and management.
 In all we do, we foster a culture of partnership, intrapreneurship, teamwork and integrity, building a global world class information technology and business process services company.
 Experience the commitment® Founded in 1976, CGI is among the largest IT and business consulting services firms in the world.
 Operating in hundreds of locations across the globe, CGI delivers end-to-end services and solutions, including strategic IT and business consulting, systems integration, intellectual property, and managed IT and business process services.